mtleonard120/react-basics/notes/1-Simple-App.md

 `ReactDOM`: package which translates the virtual DOM into actual DOM elements.
 Responsible for performing efficient DOM diffing operations so that only the minimal number of DOM mutations are performed during renders.

-`myReactApp`: JS variable of type JSX, a new type which closely resembles HTML but can include JS expressions.
-Under the hood, Webpack uses Babel to translate JSX into standard JS functions which represent elements in the virtual DOM.
+`myReactApp`: JS variable of type JSX, short for JavaScript XML.
+It is a new type which closely resembles HTML but can include JS expressions.
+During the compile step, Webpack uses Babel to translate JSX into standard JS functions which create elements in the virtual DOM.
 E.G. `const myJSX = <div>Hello</div>` is translated into `const myJSX = React.createElement('div', null, 'Hello')`.

 `domElement`: Just the DOM element found in `public/index.html` where we wish to mount the react app. `ReactDOM` is responsible for maintaining all of the DOM within the root element but not the root element itself.